andrewbranch/blog/posts/2019-05-26_Writing_React_Components_with_Customizable_Containers.md

 We completely defused the type bomb by getting rid of the 172-constituent union `keyof JSX.IntrinsicElements` while simultaneously allowing even more flexibility, _and_ we get perfect type safety.
 Mission accomplished. 🎉

 ## The overwritten prop caveat
-There’s a small cost to an API design like this, which is that it’s fairly easy to make a mistake like this:
+There’s a small cost to an API design like this.
+It’s fairly easy to make a mistake like this:

 <!--@
   name: GoodButton.tsx